Joe Biden Takes Arizona, Cementing Presidential Win Despite Donald Trump's Refusal to Concede

 - FOLLOW US ON:

-President-elect Joe Biden will win the battleground state of Arizona, Edison Research projected on Thursday, dealing another blow to President Donald Trump's struggling effort to overturn the results of the Nov.
-3 presidential election.
+Biden was projected to win Arizona after more than a week of vote counting, Edison Research said.
+CNN and New York Times later also declared the US state in his favour.
+He becomes only the second Democratic presidential candidate in seven decades to win the traditionally Republican state.

+Biden's win in Arizona gives the Democrat 290 electoral votes in the state-by-state Electoral College that determines the winner, more than the 270 needed to claim victory.
+Biden is also winning the popular vote by more than 5.3 million votes, or 3.4 percentage points.

-With a few states still counting votes, the electoral math is daunting for Trump.
-The Republican president has repeatedly claimed the election was marred by widespread fraud, with no evidence to support his assertions.
-He would need to overtake Biden in at least three battleground states where Biden currently leads by varying margins.
+With only a few states still counting votes, the electoral math is daunting for Trump, who has claimed without evidence that the election was marred by widespread fraud.

-Hand-count audits in more than six Arizona counties, including Maricopa County, where a majority of the state's residents live, found only minor discrepancies, the secretary of state's office reported earlier on Thursday.
-The audits involve hand counts of a random sampling of ballots.
+In order to erase Biden's advantage, Trump, a Republican, would have to overtake the Democrat's lead in at least three of the competitive swing states.

-Thus far, most Republican officials and lawmakers have publicly backed Trump's attempt to contest the election results and declined to recognize Biden as the president-elect.
+Most Republicans have publicly endorsed Trump's right to pursue court challenges and declined to recognize Biden as the winner.
+But more signs of dissension began emerging on Thursday.

+Party figures such as Ohio Governor Mike DeWine, New Hampshire Governor Chris Sununu and Karl Rove, a top adviser to former President George W. Bush, said Biden should be treated as the president-elect.

-But a handful of Republican senators on Thursday urged the Trump administration to allow Biden to receive intelligence briefings, implicitly acknowledging he could eventually occupy the White House even as they refused to recognize his win.
+Meanwhile, a number of Republican senators said the Trump administration should allow Biden to receive classified intelligence briefings, though they stopped short of explicitly calling him the winner.

-The president-elect traditionally receives such briefings from the intelligence community to learn of threats facing the United States before taking office.
+The incoming commander-in-chief is typically given the briefings to ensure national security is not compromised during the transition.

 "I don't see it as a high-risk proposition.
 I just think it's part of the transition.
 And, if in fact he does win in the end, I think they need to be able to hit the ground running," Senator John Cornyn told reporters.